jhustata/book/_sources/lab3.md

 zoom: [M](https://JHUBlueJays.zoom.us/j/96760923747) [T](https://JHUBlueJays.zoom.us/j/99476415268) [W](https://jhubluejays.zoom.us/j/98628544091?pwd=ZGx5NTN1RHNzNDUrQ3c3Uys0RVYrUT09) [Th](https://JHUBlueJays.zoom.us/j/3393703103) [F](https://JHUBlueJays.zoom.us/j/8581993134)

 This lab is optional; you are NOT required to complete these questions.
 Please use this lab as an opportunity to review the course material and prepare yourself for the homework questions.
-Sample responses to the lab questions will be provided separately.
+Sample responses to the lab questions will be on Friday April 21, 2023.

 1. Start Stata, open your do-file editor, write the header, and load `transplants.dta`.